sansinghsanjay/Flickr8k_ImageCaptioning/README.md

 # Flickr8k_ImageCaptioning
-Please check readme.pdf or readme.ppt for details on project.
+Please check readme.pdf or readme.ppt for details on this project.